Basic Certification Exams

 To earn your basic certification, you need to achieve a passing score on an examination.
 Each exam consists of questions on the skills and knowledge required for competency in ophthalmic dispensing.
 The National Opticianry Competency Examination (NOCE) is spectacle related and the Contact Lens Registry Examination (CLRE) is for certification in contact lens dispensing.

-Both the NOCE and the CLRE exams are psychometrically developed.
-After test specifications are created (based on the Job Analysis), the exams are written by groups of certified opticians and contact lens fitters appointed by ABO-NCLE.
+Both the NOCE and the CLRE exams are psychometrically developed by impartial Subject Matter Experts within the field of Opticianry and Contact Lens Fitting.
+After test specifications are created (based on the Job Analysis), the exams are written by groups of impartial Certified Opticians and Contact Lens Fitters.
 The questions are then reviewed by the testing service specialists for proper testing principles and rules of grammar and style.
 Questions are created to test a candidate's ability to recall knowledge and to apply that knowledge to specific dispensing functions.

 The information online clearly states that if a candidate fails an examination, he or she is precluded from registering for the next regularly-scheduled exam administration period. (e.g., May examinees cannot retake the exam until the following November administration) The registration procedure will actually prevent anyone from registering for the next exam administration period if they are not eligible.

-The examination schedule for the remainder of 2014 and calendar year 2015 is:
+The examination schedule for the calendar year 2015 is:

 November 7 - 21, 2015 Exam Administration